ryan-allan/SDK/1.0/source_code/README.md

 <a href="/1.0/source_code/skycore_sdk.php">skycore_sdk.php</a> is the source code of the SDK.

 <a href="/1.0/source_code/skycore_sdk_example.php">skycore_sdk_example.php</a> is a small and
 simple implementation of the SDK to help give new users a good idea of how the SDK works.
-One will need to add the API key and URL here:
+A user will need to add the API key and URL here:
 <pre>
 include ('skycore_sdk.php');